Consulting Client Document Collection Is Eating Your Margin. Here's the Fix.

 The Intake Problem Is a Delegation Problem in Disguise

 If your intake process requires knowing which file types the system accepts, how to convert the ones it doesn't, and how to handle edge cases like audio recordings or image-based documentation, intake requires senior judgment.
-Which means it requires you.
+Which means it requires your lead consultant.

-Remove the format requirement and intake becomes a defined process that any team member can execute: receive the client's files, upload them, confirm processing is complete.
+Remove the format requirement and intake becomes a defined process any associate can execute: receive the client's files, upload them, confirm processing is complete.
 No format judgment.
 No conversion skills.
 No client-facing troubleshooting about file types.

-That's the prerequisite to actually being able to delegate discovery work to junior staff.
-Delegation doesn't work when the process requires decisions only the senior consultant can make.
+That's the prerequisite to building a firm where associates own the front half of every engagement.
+Delegation doesn't work when the process requires decisions only the lead consultant can make.

 Scale Isn't Hiring More People.
-It's Removing the Bottlenecks That Require You.
+It's Removing the Bottlenecks That Require the Lead.

-Most consultants hit a capacity ceiling at 6-8 audits per year.
-Not because the analysis is slow, but because every engagement requires their personal involvement from the first document request through the final deliverable.
+Most boutique firms hit a capacity ceiling at 8 to 12 audits per year.
+Not because the analysis is slow, but because every engagement requires the lead consultant's personal involvement from the first document request through the final deliverable.

 Format-agnostic intake removes one of the earliest bottlenecks in that chain.
 The engagement starts when intake closes.
-If intake requires a format negotiation, it requires you.
-If intake accepts whatever exists, anyone on your team can run it.
+If intake requires a format negotiation, it requires the lead.
+If intake accepts whatever exists, your salespeople and associates can run it without escalation.

 What to Do About This (With or Without a Tool)